Share with friends who are paying retail price for their travel!

 a) Get approval for car loans, home loans, and other credit approvals;

-However, if you have had spending problems in the past or cannot be certain that you are ready to spend only what you have, then you need to wait until your finances improve or you have proper budgets in place before opening any credit cards.
-As you will see below, you only have to make a small purchase each month to begin increasing your score.
+However, if you have had spending problems in the past or cannot be certain that you are ready to spend only what you have, you need to wait until your finances improve or you have proper budgets in place before opening any credit cards.
+As you will see below, you only have to make a small monthly purchase to increase your score.

 How to Begin Building your Credit History

-In order to build a credit history, you have to have credit.
-If you currently don’t have any cards or accounts, it is important to begin with one or two easy-to-manage accounts.
+To build a credit history, you have to have credit.
+If you don’t have any cards or accounts, beginning with one or two easy-to-manage accounts is important.
 Remember, debit cards and cash payments do not establish or help your credit.
 You can only build your credit by having credit.
-So, even if it means getting a secured credit card, you need to start the process.
+So, even if it means getting a secured credit card, you must start the process.
 You can still use your debit card and cash for your expenses, but adding at least one card will establish a credit history and get you on your way to future loans and free travel.

 Let’s learn how to improve your credit score by each credit factor.